webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 The <code>miterLimit</code> property determines how far the outside connection point can be placed from the inside connection point.
 If two lines exceed this value, a bevel join will be drawn.
 Note that the maximum miter length is the product of the line width measured in the current coordinate system, by the value of this <code>miterLimit</code> property (whose default value is 10.0 in the HTML canvas), so the <code>miterLimit</code> can be set independantly from the current display scale or any affine transforms of paths: it only influences the effectively rendered shape of line edges.

 More exactly, the miter limit is the maximum allowed ratio of the extension length (in the HTML canvas, it is measured between the outside corner of the joined edges of the line and the common endpoint of connecting segments specified in the path) to half the line width.
-It can equivalently be defined as the maximum allowed ratio of the distance between the inside and outside points of jonction of edges, to the total line width.
-It is then equal to the cosecant of half the minimum inner angle of connecting segments below which no miter join will be rendered, but only a bevel join:
+It can equivalently be defined as the maximum allowed ratio of the distance between the inside and outside points of junction of edges, to the total line width.
+It is then equal to the constant of half the minimum inner angle of connecting segments below which no miter join will be rendered, but only a bevel join:

 * <code>miterLimit</code> = '''max''' <code>miterLength</code> / <code>lineWidth</code> = 1 / '''sin''' ( '''min''' ''θ'' / 2 )
 * The default miter limit of 10.0 will strip all miters for sharp angles below about 11 degrees.